s-ol/alive/docs/internals/writing_extensions.md

 Constructor is called not only when an Op is first created, but also to sandbox changes before potentially rolling them back (more on this below).

-In general, setting it `Op.out` in the constructor is preferred, and it is only moved to `Op:setup` if the output type depends on the arguments received.

-It is best to only recreate `Op.out` and `Op.state` if that is absolutely necessary (e.g. the output type has changed as a result of new inputs).
-This is so that the Op continues running smoothly without discontinuities when unrelated changes are made.

 There are three types of `Result`s that can be created for `Op.out`:

 - `SigStream`s track *continuous values*.
 They can only have one value per